AnggaR96s/Reforestation/README.md

-## "Hey, dad, did you get a haircut?"
-"No, I got them all cut."
+## What do you do when your bunny gets wet?
+You get your hare dryer.